 Validation of SEVIRI Level-2 LWP with AMSR2

 Reference for the LWP validation are the AMSR2 products.
 Due to the large AMSR2 footprint, up to 8 closest Cloud_cci LWP observations that fall into that footprint had to be averaged including clear-sky pixels counting with a LWP of 0.
 The radius of influence for nearest neighbour search was set to 5.4 km.
 Please note that a circle for the nearest neighbour radius is only an approximation for the elliptical AMSR2 footprint.
 AMSR2 footprints for which Cloud_cci reported an ice fraction of greater-equal 10% were excluded from the validation.
 This is done to excluded cases (ice clouds) for which the microwave signal is impacted by significant scattering at ice particles, which are unfavourable circumstances for the retrieval of liquid water path from AMSR2.
 As AMSR2 observations are reliable over ocean only, all land regions were also excluded from this LWP validation.
 Collocations are limited to daytime by solar zenith angle (< 75°).
 For a valid collocation pair at least 50% of the possible 8 neighbours within each footprint have to be found valid.
 If at least one neighbour in the footprint is flagged with a bad retrieval (retrieval did not converge or retrieval cost > 100.0) the footprint is excluded.
 To avoid AMSR2 LWP being contaminated by rain, validation is restricted to an LWP between 0 and 170 g/m².
 Cloud_cci LWP is restricted to an LWP between 0 and 500 g/m².
 To ensure AMSR2 data quality, only collocations with “QualityFlag=0” and “PixelStatus=0” were used.

+Figure 2-4 reports the LWP validation statistics, number of data pairs and data distribution.
+The validation reveals that Cloud_cci is in good agreenment with AMSR2 LWP and underestimates it only by about -0.87 g/m².
+Cloud_cci and AMSR2 LWP are correlated with a Pearson correlation coefficient of 0.61.

+Figure 2-5 shows the spatial distribution of statistics in 5°x 5° box and indicates the coverage area.
+The main contribution to a negative bias is from the areas in the southern and northern Atlantic which are nearly compensated by the middle Atlantic Ocean.
+Also bc-RMSE and RMSE are highest in the southern Atlantic region.